-There’s usually a few steps involved, but here we’ve broken them out to help give you a clearer idea of what the flow of document management looks like:
+There’s usually a few steps involved.
+We’ve broken them out to give you a clearer idea of what the flow of document management looks like:

 - Document Identification – Does the document need to be retained, or can it be discarded?
 If it’s no longer needed, the document should be immediately designated for shredding.

-- Disaster Recovery – In the event of flood, fire, or other environmental damage, plans must be made so the company can quickly recover.
-With electronic document management options this entails data backup implementations, while for hard-copy storage, off site locations provide locked and climate-controlled facilities to meet this need.
+- Disaster Recovery – In the event of flood, fire, or other environmental damage.
+The company must make plans must so they can quickly recover.
+With electronic document management options this entails data backup implementations.
+As for hard-copy storage, off site locations provide locked and climate-controlled facilities to meet this need.

 Creating or Revising a Document Management Plan?
 Get Free Quotes on Shredding, Scanning, or Storage Services Today!

-From creation all the way to the moment of destruction, documents and records should be carefully tracked and managed in order to both ensure the sensitive information they contain is kept secure and keep your business running smoothly.
+From creation all the way to the moment of destruction, documents and records should be carefully tracked.
+They should also be managed in order to both ensure the sensitive information they contain is kept secure.
+This will keep your business running smoothly.